trueos/pcbsd/src-qt5/docs/help.rst

 PC-BSD® IRC Channel
 ====================

-Like many open source projects, PC-BSD® has an `IRC Channel <https://en.wikipedia.org/wiki/Internet_Relay_Chat>`_ so that users can chat and get help in real time.
+Like many open source projects, PC-BSD® has an :wikipedia:`Internet Relay Chat` (IRC) channel so that users can chat and get help in real time.
 To get connected, use the following information in your IRC client:

 * **Server name:** irc.freenode.net